Spatiotemporal Visualization of Long-Range Anisotropic Plasmon Polaritons in Hyperbolic MoOCl2

-In this work, we provide the first direct visualization of HPP dynamics in \ce{MoOCl2} with sub-optical cycle time resolution ($<$1 fs) using time-resolved photoemission electron microscopy (TR-PEEM).
-We directly observe the propagation of HPPs, determine the phase and group velocities, and observe HPP reflection from crystal edges — all with nanoscale spatial resolution.
-These measurements finally enable experimental validation of theoretical predictions made sixty years ago and open the door for the prediction and testing of new theories in hyperbolic materials.
+{In this work, we provide a direct visualization of plasmon polariton dynamics in hyperbolic MoOCl$_2$ with sub-optical cycle time accuracy ($<$1 fs) using time-resolved photoemission electron microscopy (TR-PEEM, shown schematically in Figure }\ref{fig:material_technique_overview}B). {We demonstrate a LRAPP mode in MoOCl$_2$ that has been overlooked in previous studies.
+This plasmonic mode exhibits propagation lengths exceeding 10 $\mu$m while maintaining the directional propagation that makes hyperbolic materials attractive for next-generation photonic devices.
+We directly observe the propagation of this LRAPP mode, measure the phase and group velocities, and observe its reflection from crystal edges, all with nanoscale spatial resolution.
+Importantly, unlike the previously reported hyperbolic mode, the LRAPP mode we observe exhibits longer propagation lengths, faster group velocities, longer lifetimes, and intrinsically lower material losses.
+Our approach combines the spatial resolution of electron microscopy with the temporal resolution of ultrafast optics, enabling unprecedented insight into dynamic nanoscale light-matter interactions in hyperbolic materials.}